 A series of Country Trails and Promoted Routes are available to encourage use of the path network.
-There is a series of monthly circular walks centred on the Staffordshire Way.
-This series of walks has been produced with the assistance of the Ramblers Association and a new walk will be published each month.
-A half yearly Guided Walks and Events Programme is also available including led walks and talks.
+A series of circular walks centred on the Staffordshire Way.
+This series of walks were produced with the assistance of the Ramblers Association.

 If you would like to purchase any of our countryside leaflets, please use the Publication Order Form